jennomics/WorkflowPaper/Organism Identification using 16s rRNA gene sequence.md

 Click the search button on the left side of the page and you should be taken to a page that looks like the screen shot displayed in FigureX.

 Fill out the blue Organism Information (Organism Name) section, with information about your microbe from BLAST and click submit search.
 We usually search for only the genus to get a sense for how well that genus is represented in the database and which species are present.
-FigureX shows an example screen shot of the results for "Lysinibacillus."
-FigureX is zoomed in on the lower results window.
-In this case there are two sequenced strains of Lysinibacillus fusiformis, and one of Lysinibacillus sphericus.
-A couple other species are "incomplete".
-A choice of how to proceed in light of this information will depend on the goals of the project.
-Some "incomplete" projects will never progress and some could already be on their way to publication.
+Figure 10 shows an example screen shot of the results for "Brachybacterium."
+Clicking on a project ID will take you to a omre detailed description of the project including its project status (complete, permanent draft, incomplete, targeted).

-If you have relatively ambiguous identification results (e.g. you think you have some sort of Lysinibacillus but aren't sure which species) it could be worthwhile to perform an alignment of your 16S sequence with those from genomes already in Genbank.
+If you have relatively ambiguous identification results (e.g. you think you have some sort of Brachybacterium but aren't sure which species) it could be worthwhile to perform an alignment of your 16S sequence with those from genomes already in Genbank.

 ##Align 16S Sequences using Align Sequences Nucleotide BLAST
-First locate the 16S sequences of the genome you'd like to compare to, in FigureX, we searched the NCBI Nucleotide database for "Tatumella 16s gene".
+First locate the 16S sequences of the genome you'd like to compare to, by searching the NCBI Nucleotide database for "Species 16s gene".

 http://www.ncbi.nlm.nih.gov/nuccore/